 How is that possible?

-Well, I think first of all, that New York is so central to all the different things we do as a country.
+Well, I think, first of all, that New York is so central to all the different things we do as a country.

-It's just central in the communications, it's central in finance.
+It's central in finance.

-Uh, it is an extraordinary place.
+It is an extraordinary place.

 And I think that sometimes we underestimate how vulnerable it is.

-I mean, I've I've been thinking for a couple of days, as you know, Clista and I are here in Rome, and we're looking at Italy and what's happening in Italy, and I look up at Milan, which is in some ways the center of the uh whole epidemic in terms of Italy.
+I mean, I've been thinking for a couple of days, as you know, Chris and I are here in Rome, and we're looking at Italy and what's happening in Italy.

-And I think, you know, how can you organize a city of that size in a metropolitan area going out to Westchester and Long Island, part of Connecticut, part of New Jersey, uh, to deal with a kind of thing like this.
+And then I look over at New York, and I think, you know, how can you organize a city of that size in the metropolitan area going out to Westchester and Long Island, part of Connecticut, part of New Jersey, to deal with a kind of thing like this?

 And I think that's what makes New York uniquely complicated and uniquely vulnerable.